shopware/docs/resources/references/api-reference/index.md

 There are two dedicated API reference documents for your reference:

-* [Store API reference](https://shopware.stoplight.io/docs/store-api/38777d33d92dc-quick-start-guide) - Primarily focused on providing functionalities related to customer-facing aspects of an online platform.
-You can access and manipulate data associated with products, customer interactions, shopping carts, etc, directly impacting the user experience on the frontend.
-It caters to both anonymous users and authenticated users.
+* [Store API reference](https://shopware.stoplight.io/docs/store-api/38777d33d92dc-quick-start-guide) - Focused on customer-facing aspects, the Store API allows you to access and manipulate data related to products, customer interactions, shopping carts, and others that significantly impact the frontend user experience.
+It caters to both anonymous and authenticated users.

-* [Admin API reference](https://shopware.stoplight.io/docs/admin-api/twpxvnspkg3yu-quick-start-guide) - Primarily designed to manage and configure the backend or administrative aspects of an online platform.
-You can structure data exchanges, handle bulk operations, synchronize data between components, import-export data, and more to handle related tasks to backend operations.
+* [Admin API reference](https://shopware.stoplight.io/docs/admin-api/twpxvnspkg3yu-quick-start-guide) - Primarily for backend and administrative functions, the Admin API enables structured data exchanges, bulk operations, data synchronization, and import-export tasks, addressing the backend needs of the Shopware platform.